 The "Gospel" Contained in the First Word of the Bible

-Word puzzles are a great american past time for many people.
+Word puzzles are a great American past time for many people.
 I recall one of them from elementary school where we were asked to see how many words we could make from another word's letters.
 Today's lesson will be very much like that, only the words discovered will not be random nor meaningless.
+In fact, the discoveries will reveal a confirming check and balance system built right into the Word of God.

 I am God, and there is none like Me,